atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/stop-ticket-issuance.md

     2: System error

-    Success does not mean that the ticket issuance has been stopped successfully, it only means that the system will attempt to stop the ticket issuance.
+    Success does not mean that the ticket issuance has been stopped successfully.
+It only means that the system will attempt to stop the ticket issuance.

     The result of stopping ticket issuance needs to be obtained by querying the order status of `Retrieve Booking` after 8 minutes.

     orderStatus: -3, means stop issuance successfully.

     orderStatus: 2, means stop issuance failed, the order is issued.

+    The definition of the queryOrderDetails order status will be different when the request is sent after the "Stop Ticket Issuance" request.

 *   **msg **<mark style="color:blue;">**string**</mark>**  **<mark style="color:green;">**Required**</mark>